madgraphics/MSA-k8s-cicd/Part2_CICD구성.md

 (msaapp) [centos@k8sel-521149 msaapp]$ git commit -m "init .gitignore" [master (root-commit) a9f720f] init .gitignore
- Committer: devadm <centos@k8sel-521149.sub04151622050.ocidemo.oraclevcn.com>
  Your name and email address were configured automatically based on your username and hostname.
 Please check that they are accurate.
 You can suppress this message by setting them explicitly: